ANA at the Vaccination Forefront

-This past fall, Grant voluntarily participated in the Moderna clinical trial to raise vaccine awareness and support the nursing profession.
+In the fall of 2020, then ANA President Dr. Ernest Grant voluntarily participated in the Moderna clinical trial to raise vaccine awareness and support the nursing profession.

 "I wanted to stand in solidarity with my colleagues to alleviate any concerns and issues they may have, to see that their national leader has put his life on the line, who didn't know at the time how effective the vaccines would be, who didn't know if he would get the vaccine or a placebo," Grant said in an interview with Healthline.
 "I wanted to step up and do my part."